 - Repetitive or compulsive behaviors

-These symptoms are just some of the behaviors that your dog may exhibit if he is suffering from anxiety.
-Some of the symptoms listed above mirror the signs of potentially severe medical conditions, so it is important to seek medical attention for your dog if he shows any of the aforementioned symptoms.
+These are just some of the behaviors that your dog may exhibit if he is suffering from anxiety.
+Some of the behaviors listed above mirror the signs of potentially severe medical conditions, so it is important to seek medical attention for your dog if he shows any of the aforementioned symptoms.

 Sadly, there is no medical test to determine that your dog is suffering from anxiety, which means that you will likely be subjected to a multitude of tests to rule out all other medical concerns.
 If your dog is given a clean bill of health, but still exhibits the symptoms above, then he is suffering from anxiety.